 - 1. Open the Terminal program (CTRL+ALT+T) and navigate to the directory where you downloaded the Orchid Core VMS installation package.
-(The package is probably stored in the Downloads folder.) - 2.
-Unless GDebi has been installed manually, it will need to be installed using the following command: sudo apt-get install gdebi-core It may take a few minutes for GDebi to install, depending on the speed of your system. - 3.
+(The package is probably stored in the Downloads folder.) - Unless GDebi has been installed manually, it will need to be installed using the following command: s udo apt-get install gdebi-core It may take a few minutes for GDebi to install, depending on the speed of your system. - It may take a few minutes for GDebi to install, depending on the speed of your system. - 3.
 The GDebi command can now be used to install the Orchid Core VMS debian package.
 The syntax is sudo gdebi (package-name).deb.
-For example, if the name of the package is ipc-orchidx86_64_2.6.0-sysvinit.deb, the following command would be used: sudo gdebi ipc-orchidx86_64_2.6.0-sysvinit.deb
+For example, if the name of the package is ipc-orchid-x86_64_2.6.0-sysvinit.deb, the following command would be used: sudo gdebi ipc-orchid-x86_64_2.6.0-sysvinit.deb